-Til or Sesame oil was very popular before the advent of peanut oil in India.
-If you ever require the powdered form, it is advisable to buy the seeds and grind them at home as required.
+Til is mostly sold in seed form since it is rarely if ever, used as a powder in Indian cooking.
+Til or Sesame oil was prevalent before the advent of peanut oil in India.
+If you ever require the powdered form, it is advisable to buy the seeds and grind them at home as needed.
 When buying til, look for plump seeds that do not leave an oily residue on your fingers if handled.
-'Fresh' good quality til seeds must not smell oily or rancid.
+'Fresh' good quality til seeds must not smell greasy or rancid.